Quickstart: Langchain-hs

 - For Ollama, Download and install Ollama and make sure the model you want to use is installed.
 You can check the list of models using

-command or install a model usingollama pull <model-name>
+ollama listcommand or install a model usingollama pull <model-name>command.

 Steps